Leaders make mistakes

 Ever an opportunist, while this process was going on, I got the chance to sign the entire team up for accredited customer service training for peanuts.
 The training provider had access to grant funding.
 After a pretty unscheduled demonstration, I signed on the dotted line.
 I was pleased with myself.
 I thought I had bagged a brilliant bargain and an excellent opportunity for my team.

 Making a gaffe

 Thankfully they took me to task about my actions in no uncertain terms.
 I was within a hairsbreadth of losing their trust forever.
-I knew my intentions were good, but I also knew I had to do something honest and with integrity to make matters right.
-The following framework can be applied to most situations, although they may come in different orders depending on the impact of the gaffe.
+I knew my intentions were good, but I also knew I had to do something honest and integrity to make matters right.
+The following framework can be applied to most situations, although they may come in different orders depending on the impact of the blunder.
 Luckily I realised what needed to happen when leaders make mistakes.

 Admit you were wrong and apologise

 I told them I was sorry and honestly explained that I had acted too quickly in my enthusiasm to capture what I thought was a fantastic opportunity.